Click on the individual links below to read more about some of the amazing people making a difference in our communities.

 Harold Bjur, an Atwater farmer, established a scholarship fund at the Willmar Area Community Foundation for students from First Baptist Church of Grove City and the Atwater-Cosmos-Grove City High School.

-The Otto Bremer Foundation provided the initial grant in 1998 to help establish the Willmar Area Community Foundation.
+The Otto Bremer Trust provided the initial grant in 1998 to help establish the Willmar Area Community Foundation.

 For their many contributions to the community, the Willmar Area Community Foundation recognized John and Conni with the 2009 Award in Philanthropy.